mearvk/Pharaxis.18911.Fraud/MEARVK.md

 **The Great Transition**

 After millennia of service in Durham, Rupplin finally broke his spatial confinement.
 He transitioned from a localized fixture to a wandering entity across the wider United States.
+His journey expanded from a single storefront to the vast American highway.

+**Carrying the Cause**

-His journey expanded from a single storefront to the vast American highway.Carrying the CauseAs he travels the United States, Rupplin bears an invisible but immense weight known simply as "Cause."
+As he travels the United States, Rupplin bears an invisible but immense weight known simply as "Cause."
 This Cause is the central pillar of his identity as "the Man."
 It is a profound, foundational purpose that shapes his every movement.

 **The Integrity of Purpose**